zwhiteley-sky/FarmersList/README.md

         - `display()` returns a string in the following format `"Name: <NAME>, Price: $<PRICE>, Description: <DESCRIPTION>"`.
 2. Export the class using `module.exports`.
 3. Import the class into `index.js` with the name `Product`.
+4. Save and run `npm test`.
+The first 3 tests should now pass.

 ### Example
 ```javascript